 Unfortunately, if you are in a moped accident, it is much more likely that you will suffer an injury than if you are in a passenger vehicle.

 Clearly, a person riding a moped is more vulnerable than others on the road, so taking the proper precautions are important in order to reduce the risk of injury.
-This means being aware of some of the realities surrounding the attitude and awareness of other drivers when it comes to mopeds or motorcycles as well as following recommended and/or required safety procedures when heading out on the moped.
+Be keen to recommendations and required safety procedures for moped drivers.

 Obey Traffic Laws

-Since most people think of a moped as a scaled down version of a motorcycle, some people interpret that fact as license to obey a scaled down version of traffic laws, when if anything they should be even more attentive to traffic laws.
 Make sure to stop at all stop signs and red lights– even when there is a provision stating that you are not required to stop if your vehicle is under a certain weight.
 Many states require that moped and scooter riders stay at least three feet from the center line, even when making a left turn.
-Whether or not this is true where you are riding it is a good practice to get into.
+Whether or not this is true where you are riding, it is a good practice to get into.
 You should also be sure to use all necessary signals in an attempt to keep other drivers and pedestrians aware of your intentions on the road.

 Be Extra Watchful

 We’ve all seen those bumper stickers that say, “Start Seeing Motorcycles.”
 This goes double for mopeds and scooters.
-Between drivers being distracted, and the mere fact that a lot of drivers do not expect to see anyone else on the road other than those in passenger vehicles means you will not always get the right of way, even when you should.
+Distracted driving and the small size of mopeds can inhibit other driver’s ability to see you.
+Never assume a driver sees you on a moped or that you will get the right of way, even if you should.

-No matter what you’re driving, it is a good idea to drive defensively, but when you are driving something that leaves you less protected, such as a moped, this is especially important.
+No matter what you’re driving, you should drive defensively.
+When you are driving a moped, which leaves you less protected and visible, this skill is especially important.
 If your choice is between being right or being alive, alive is always the better option.